Acting Diploma Course (ATCL)

 As Acting Out Drama School is connected to new writers and directors, you will also get the chance to work with some highly successful and award-winning artists.
 You will have opportunities for Industry based education, such as Professional CV writing, Professional Head-shots and visits or online sessions with Professionals.

-You will also have direct contact with all your coaches and directors throughout the 12 month period (and after for additional guidance).
+You will also have direct contact with all your coaches and directors throughout the 12 month period.

 As well as the excellent training you would expect from an accredited Trinity College London and Acting Out Drama School Centre, you will also receive: